hyperhyperspace/hyper-browser-web/README.md

 # A web-based Hyper Browser

-WIP - this is just an HTML mock-up at the moment !

 A Hyper Browser lets you browse spaces using the Hyper Hyper Space library.

-This is an HTML5-based Hyper Browser, that bridges HHS' spaces into the regular, static webpage.
+This is an HTML5-based Hyper Browser, that bridges HHS' spaces into a regular, static webpage.

 It also supports creating a Home Space, where you can create an identity, host your own spaces, and link up with other people.

+Instead of checking out this project directly, please grab Hyper Hyper Space's [monorepo](https://github.com/hyperhyperspace/workspace).

+After following the instructions to build the workspace in the monorepo, you'll find this repo in the path @hyper-hyper-space/hyper-browser-web.

+There you can do:

 `yarn start`